t0mk/dosk/README.md

 ![How it looks](http://i.imgur.com/wyjHrrP.png)

+The colors are random.
+For some cool effects do `watch -c -n 0.2 dops`.

 ## denter

 If you have running container and you want to have a shell in it for checking stuff, then you might appreciate this script which allows to connect to a container by mathcing substring in docker ps output.